Bakugan Battle Brawlers (video game): Plot

 A cutscene reveals that Vladitor was released by Hal-G, Naga, and Masquerade to aid in their goals to rule over all Bakugan.
 After Hal-G offers him the Silent Orb, a weaker version of the Silent Core, Vladitor agrees to defeat the Battle Brawlers and Leonidas.
 After the cutscene and when the player signs up for the Master Cup Tournament, Dan makes an offer to the player, allowing them to become a Battle Brawler if they defeat him in the tourney.
 After the player wins and joins the group, Masquerade and Marduk appear to inform them that they are participating in the Ultimate Battle Tournament, with the Brawlers quickly realizing that it would spell disaster if either of them won.
 The player must win the Ultimate Battle Tournament, with each Battle Brawler, Masquerade, and Marduk being their opponents.
 After the player wins, Hal-G appears to voice his frustrations with Vladitor before he steals the Silent Orb to evolve into Battle Ax Vladitor.
 The Bakugan turns the Haos Arena, the setting of the Ultimate Battle Tournament, into the Darkus Arena, which has the Doom Dimension's energy.
 After the teleportation, the Brawler's Guardian Bakugan fall to the ground, becoming victims of the Doom Dimension.
 Leonidas, having been born in the dimension, is left as the only Bakugan still standing, who is focused on by the powers of the other Guardian Bakugan to evolve into Omega Leonidas.
-After the player and Omega Leonidas defeat Vladitor, both Bakugan disappear, to the dismay of both Marduk and the player.
+After the player and Omega Leonidas defeat Marduk and Vladitor, both Bakugan disappear, to the dismay of both Marduk and the player.
 The player makes an offer to Marduk to battle later, which he accepts.

 Days later, the player heads to the park and reminisces about his time with Leonidas, before the same flashes of light as before appear again.
 Leonidas reappears in the same spot and explains that his revival was made possible by Vladitor giving his remaining energy to him, saying 'he deserved it,' leaving Leonidas to assume that Vladitor "wasn't all bad".
-The game ends with the player throwing Leonidas in the air both of them shouting, "Bakugan brawl!".
+The game ends with the player throwing Leonidas in the air as both of them shout "Bakugan brawl!"